anff/FoodIndustryTSForecast/README.md

 ## Setup
 Use python3 (version 3.9).
-Follow the steps below to set up your environment.
+Follow the steps below to set up your environment at the first time.
 ```bash
 python3 -m venv .venv
 source .venv/bin/activate
 pip install -r requirement.txt
 ```
+Every time when running this project, set up the virtual environment by running	`source .venv/bin/activate`.

 To run this project, run `python3 main.py`.

+To quit the virtual environment in the end, run	`deactivate`.

 ## Content
 - main.py: entry of the project